On the Estimation of Errors in Sparse Bathymetric Geophysical Data Sets

 American Geophysical Union Publications

 Jakobsson, Martin; Calder, Brian; Mayer, Larry A.; and Armstrong, Andy, "On the Estimation of Errors in Sparse Bathymetric Geophysical Data Sets" (2001).
-Center for Coastal and Ocean Mapping.
+EOS Transactions, American Geophysical Union.
 549.